 Where to stay

 There are plenty of lodging options in proximity to Iguazu Falls whether you are on the Brazillian or Argentinian side.
 For example, you can stay in the national parks surrounding the falls, but it is a really pricey option.
 There is just one hotel in Iguazú National Park in Argentina, Gran Melia Iguazu, offering stunning views of the falls right from your room window.
-Similarly, in Belmond Hotel das Cataratas, located within the Iguaçu National Park of Brazil, you can marvel at a panorama view of Iguazu Falls from your room.
+Similarly, in Belmond Hotel das Cataratas, (located within the reaches of Iguaçu National Park of Brazil) you can marvel at a panoramic view of Iguazu Falls from your room.
 If you are looking for a more budget-friendly option you can stay in Puerto Iguazú (Argentina) or Foz do Iguaçu (Brazil).
 Both cities have a variety of hotels in the center.
 You can pick accommodation close to a bus terminal, from where buses depart to Iguazu Falls.

 Is Iguazu Falls the biggest waterfall in the world?